People often think that checklists are for beginners. That’s actually not true (per se).

 As an SEO best-practice, you should also include your main keyword in the first 150 characters of your body text.

-9. Subheadings helps your reader find relevant information faster
+9. Subheadings help your reader find relevant information faster

 Don’t think that every site visitor will read your article from start to finish.
 Chances are you already knew about a couple of the tips we’re providing.
 The Subheadings might have helped you to consume value faster.

 Be sure to make the subheadings descriptive enough that they could act as standalone mini articles and Google might index them as such.

 That means that this is a great place to add your secondary keywords as well.

 This is also a pretty straightforward check from the On-Page SEO Checklist.
 Be sure your images are compressed.
 Check out tools like Compressor.io which can help you out.